Is St. George, Utah, affordable?

 St. George, Utah, offers a compelling mix of natural beauty and urban amenities.
 While the cost of living is competitive, rising housing costs and traffic are notable challenges.
 Evaluating neighborhoods and job opportunities is crucial for a successful relocation.

 City coverage for St. George, Utah is strongest at the screening layer.
-Neighborhood, school, crime, commute, and address-level decisions still require direct local verification.
+Address, commute, employer, school, and property details still require local verification.

 The cost of living is competitive, but housing costs are rising.